rubymonsters/webapps-for-beginners/source/10-forms/02-submitting_data.md

 question mark, as name/value pairs.
 These are called "query parameters" in HTTP.

-However, our form input text element does not a name, and so the browser cannot pass it in a meaningful way.
+However, our form input text element does not have a name, and so the browser cannot pass it in a meaningful way.

 So let's change that, and specify a name for our text input.
 Since we want